cfengine/documentation/guide/installation-and-configuration/upgrading-to-36.markdown

 ## Finalize (3.5 to 3.6)

 1. Reset the `trustkeysfrom` configuration to the previous value, typically an empty list.
 2. Optional: Switch to the new 3.6 networking protocol to benefit from TLS encryption and improved control attributes in `access` promises.
+3. Optional: Recursively purge `*.tcdb` and `*.tcdb.lock` files from `/var/cfengine`

     See [`protocol_version`][Components and Common Control#protocol_version] in
     [Components and Common Control][] and [`allowlegacyconnects`][cf-serverd#allowlegacyconnects] in